 Shooting stable video of sailing from a moving boat has always been a near impossible task.
-Brushless motor gimbal stabilising rigs have become ubiquitous over the last two years or so.
-They have gotten to the point where they’re cheap enough and light enough that they are changing the way video of fast moving boats will be shot.
+Brushless motor gimbal stabilising rigs have become ubiquitous over the last few years.
+They have gotten to the point where they’re cheap enough and light enough that they are changing the way video of fast moving boats is shot.

 Here is the story of how this…………………. evolved into this.